-7.3 JCS policy SD8 and GCP policies D1-D5 set out the local policy considerations for development affecting a range of heritage assets with policy B4 also seeking to ensure that development within the Docks and/or adjacent to the canal responds to the significance of the historic docks conservation area and other individual heritage assets.
+- 7.3 JCS policy SD8 and GCP policies D1-D5 set out the local policy considerations for development affecting a range of heritage assets with policy B4 also seeking to ensure that development within the Docks and/or adjacent to the canal responds to the significance of the historic docks conservation area and other individual heritage assets.
 Both JCS SD8 an GCP D1 require development proposals to conserve the character, appearance and significance of designated heritage assets and their settings.
-GCP D1 goes on to state that proposals should demonstrate:

-The protection and enhancement of existing heritage assets and their settings in proportion with the significance of the asset; and The conservation of features that contribute to the significance of a heritage asset, including structures forming part of the curtilage; and The proposed use of the heritage asset is compatible with the preservation or enhancement of its significance; and The proposed concerned on bonnee the observator, enpoyment and architectural quality of the area and wider setting in terms if siting, scale, form, proportion, design and materials; and
+GCP D1 goes on to state that proposals should demonstrate: - 1.
+The protection and enhancement of existing heritage assets and their settings in proportion with the significance of the asset; and - 2.
+The conservation of features that contribute to the significance of a heritage asset, including structures forming part of the curtilage; and - 3.
+The proposed use of the heritage asset is compatible with the preservation or enhancement of its significance; and - 4.
+The proposal conserves and enhances the character, appearance and Page 29 architectural quality of the area and wider setting in terms if siting, scale, form, proportion, design and materials; and